-- Employee engagement and benefits

-- Employee learning
+- Employee engagement and benefits - Employee learning and development

-- Diversity and inclusion

-- · Health and safety

-- and development

 Management approach

 ReNew places a strong emphasis on attributing its thriving success with the core interests of its valued stakeholders and the broader community.
 This commitment extends to prioritising the health, well-being, safety, and growth of employees while upholding industry best practices and prioritizing inclusivity and diversity.